lukasjarosch/skipper/README.md

 - [x] Add the option to inject arbitrary maps into the inventory with custom keys (`inventory.AddKey(key string, data Data)`)
   - This is very useful if you have a different data-structure which you want to add
   - For example if your app has a model which can be written via an HTTP API, you might want to be able to use these data as well
+- [ ] Add some sort of secrets management (starting with Azure KeyVault)

 # Documentation